 Over a fifteen-year period beginning in 1982, Catherine published approximately 100 articles on empathic activism and served on the editorial staffs of New Age Journal, East West Journal, and Yoga Journal.
 For four years she also wrote the Life Advice column for Alternatives Magazine based in Oregon.

 Since 1976, Catherine has helped organize and direct institutions dedicated to meditation and self-inquiry and, more recently, human and animal rights.
 She is a co-founder of Insight Meditation Society in Barre, Massachusetts (1976).
 She also co-founded the Unrepresented Nations and Peoples Organization (UNPO) in The Hague, Netherlands (1991) and is a member of the Committee of 100 for Tibet.
-For six years (1988-1994), Catherine also served as a board director for The Burma Project, dedicated to raising international awareness about the struggle for democracy in Burma and served on the boards of Global Animal Foundation, which works on behalf of the world’s animals, and on Resilient Byron, which whose mission is for sustainable and local solutions for communities in Australia.
+For six years (1988-1994), Catherine served as a board director for The Burma Project, dedicated to raising international awareness about the struggle for democracy in Burma; she also served on the boards of Global Animal Foundation, which works on behalf of the world’s animals, and on Resilient Byron, which whose mission is for sustainable and local solutions for communities in Australia.